Bangladesh’s Jamaat leader Shafiqur Rahman: The man everyone wants to meet

 Critics argue that the stance exposes the limits of Jamaat’s claims of moderation.

 Mubashar Hasan, an adjunct researcher at the Humanitarian and Development Research Initiative at Western Sydney University in Australia and author of Narratives of Bangladesh, also questioned Jamaat’s internal culture, noting that even female leaders who publicly endorse such views operate within a male-dominated hierarchy.
 He was referring to the party’s large number of female supporters and members, including women within its Majlis-e-Shura, the highest decision-making body.
-“It reflects a structure where women follow what men says in that party,” he said.
+“It reflects a structure where women follow what men say in that party,” he said.

 The criticism carries particular weight given the movement that helped reopen political space for Jamaat itself.
 The July 2024 uprising against Hasina, analysts note, saw extensive participation by women, often at the front lines of protest.
 “Women were part of that movement as much as men, if not more,” Hasan said.
 “Undermining them now gives Jamaat a deeply problematic outlook.”